Ten years on, is the Boeing 787 Dreamliner still more dream than nightmare?

 Aboulafia sees the biggest threat to the 787 as, ironically, the fragmentation that drove its success: "The biggest risk to future 787 orders is new, more capable single-aisle jets, particularly the A321 Neo.
 Just as the 787 helped destroy the business case for larger jets like the A380, new more capable narrow bodies are making the case for thinner routes."

 Boeing's Sanderson is buoyant, making the case that the 787 is well positioned for new orders during the post-Covid recovery as airlines begin growing again and replacing older aircraft over the next twenty years.
 "We've got decades of life left in the program.
-The structural piece of the airframe is not the thing that will take it out of economic service (...)
+The structural piece of the airframe is not the thing that will take it out of economic service.
+There may be modifications and upgrades and things that we might not have considered on older metal aircraft that might make good sense for the 787.
 We've never had an all-composite airplane reach the end of its economic life yet."